Things to Consider

 • Spring

-South Georgia starts to come to life just before the arrival of the first expedition cruise ships at the start of November.
-The beaches are already dotted with rapidly growing elephant pups, while the massive beachmaster males still fight it out over the few female yet to breed.
-Throughout the month, male fur seals start to come on shore and claim their beachfront territories.
+South Georgia’s wildlife activity begins ramping up for Spring just before the arrival of the first expedition cruise ships in October and November.
+The beaches are dotted with rapidly growing elephant seal pups, and you might see the last of the massive beachmaster males fighting it out over the few females yet to breed.

-King penguins are also starting to return to shore to mate, while gentoo, macaroni and chinstrap penguins are starting to lay their eggs.
+Early breeding king penguins return to shore to mate, while gentoo, macaroni and chinstrap penguins are already starting to lay their eggs.
 Seabirds are also beginning to nest, including light-mantled albatrosses on the tussocky cliffs and brown skuas camouflaged on the ground near penguin colonies.

 voyage map